-$$S = (D/E) \times C \times T \times P$$
+$S = (D / E) \times C \times T$

-Where D is the Total Person-Mile Distance, E is the Total External Energy usage of the solar car, C is the Completion Factor, T is the Target Speed Derate, and P is the Practicality Score.
+Where D is the Total Person-Mile Distance, E is the Total External Energy usage of the solar car, C is the Completion Factor, and T is the Target Speed Derate

-13.2.APerson-Mile Distance (D)
+12.2.B.1 Person-Mile Distance (D).

-A team's Person-Mile Distance will be calculated for each Segment of the Event.
-The Segment Person-Mile Distance is the Tour Distance driven during a Segment multiplied by the minimum number of occupied seats within the solar car while driving that Segment.
-The summation of these Segment Person-Mile Distances will yield a Total Person-Mile Distance for the entry.
+A team's Person-Mile Distance will be calculated for each Lap of the Event.
+Person-Miles are only awarded for valid laps completed by the solar car and will be calculated by the lap distance in miles multiplied by the minimum number of seats occupied in the solar car during that lap.

-13.2.BExternal Energy Usage (E)
+12.2.B.2 External Energy Usage (E).